UPS workers poised for biggest U.S. strike in 60 years. Here's what to know.

 "I have to constantly make up the money elsewhere," the 32-year-old told CBS MoneyWatch.
 "I've been in near-poverty for a long time....
 I would bike 40 minutes each way to work instead of taking the train," adding, "I haven't paid my rent yet this month."

-Flynn is among the thousands of part-time employees at UPS pushing for higher pay as the Teamsters union, which represents 340,000 UPS workers, and the delivery giant resume contract negotiations next week.
+Flynn is among the thousands of part-time employees at UPS pushing for higher pay as the Teamsters union, which represents 340,000 UPS workers, and the delivery giant resume contract negotiations on Tuesday.
 If no deal is reached by July 31, the union has vowed to walk off the job in what would be America's biggest strike in 60 years.

 Here's what to know about the negotiations and the effects of a possible strike.